 Our longtime corporate partners at Teradata are frequent and enthusiastic participants at our yearly conferences.
 One attendee, Monica Mullen, recently shared her key takeaways from our recent Fall Conference.
-Her post originally appeared in the company’s Industry Experts blog and is reproduced in full below.
+Her post originally appeared in the company’s Industry Experts blog.

 I had the pleasure of talking with Mr. J. David Power III, founder of JD Power & Associates, during the Fall Conference dinner at the Mack Institute with the Program on Vehicle and Mobility Innovation (PVMI).

 Power was the keynote speaker the following day.
 Sitting next to him at dinner and discussing his company’s beginnings from his kitchen table in southern California reminded me that any big change requires persistence, creativity, passion and commitment.
 Not to mention enthusiasm.

 You see, Dave Power has an unshakable commitment to the Voice of the Customer.
 He pioneered the role customer feedback would play in corporate excellence, initially in the automotive sector and later in other manufacturing and service industries.